THE ‘P’S AND ‘Q’S OF THE FLOYDFEST SCENE

-For four glorious July days of the year, this quiet 80-acre plateau off the beautiful Blue Ridge Parkway is transformed into a temporary ‘burb of music aficionados.
-In addition to the food, shopping, and entertainment amenities, our FloydFest ‘tent city’ comes complete with recycling and trash collection, sanitation and zoning issues, medical assistance, neighborhood security, and plain neighborly common-sense.
-Please take a moment to read through this campus overview; being a well-informed citizen helps to minimize problems and ensures that everyone will Rise & Shine all weekend long!
+For five glorious July days of the year, this quiet 80-acre plateau off the beautiful Blue Ridge Parkway is transformed into a temporary ‘burb of music aficionados.
+In addition to the food, shopping, and entertainment amenities, our FloydFest ‘tent city’ comes complete with recycling and trash collection, sanitation and zoning issues, medical assistance, neighborhood security, and plain ‘ol common-sense.
+Please take a moment to read through this campus overview; being a well-informed citizen helps to minimize problems and ensures a Revolutionary FF experience for all!

 Protocol: Observe the rules.
 Self-police and police others- the safety, security and family-friendly vibe of FloydFest depend on it.
 Again, in sum:

 - No dogs.